Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Description of Baselines

 \textbf{GAS} (GCN-based Anti-Spam) \cite{li2019spam}: GAS is an attention-based spam review detector, extending the capabilities of GCN to process heterogeneous and heterophilic graphs.
 It employs the KNN algorithm to align with the structure of each graph.

 \textbf{DCI} (Deep Cluster Infomax) \cite{wang2021decoupling}: DCI is a self-supervised learning strategy that separates the learning of node representations from outlier detection.
-It addresses discrepancies between node behavioral patterns and their label semantics by clustering the entire graph, thus capturing intrinsic graph properties in focused feature spaces.
+It addresses discrepancies between node behavioral patterns and their label semantics by clustering, thus capturing intrinsic graph properties in focused feature spaces.

 \textbf{PCGNN} (Pick and Choose Graph Neural Network) \cite{liu2021pick}: Tailored for imbalanced GNN learning in fraud detection scenarios, PCGNN uses a label-balanced sampler for node and edge selection during training.
 This results in a more balanced label distribution within the induced subgraph.